SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-30-luck-factor-zoo.md

 As the Nobel Laureate Ronald Coase once said: "If you torture data long enough, it will confess to anything".

 The other day, I was watching a documentary video that tells the story of a future trader who acheived 2500%+ profit within 5 years since 2019.
 Quite a magnificent financial reward!
 Though even the trader himself admitted, it's hard to determine if this should be attributed to exceptional skill or luck.
-The balance might tilt a bit more into the latter, especially considering the fact almost all of his parterners exiting trading this way due to unbearable losses.
+The balance might tilt a bit more into the latter, especially considering the fact that almost all of his parterners exiting trading the same way due to unbearable losses.

+Do these traders/portfolio managers/factors' nice historical performance come from something meaningful.
+Are they

 whether this factor/trader/pm with